lynnlangit/gcp-for-bioinformatics/2_Virtual_Machines_&_Docker_Containers/6_Use_Pipelines_API.md

 ### Other Things to Know
  - Google Pipelines API was called Google Genomics API
  - There are two major versions of the this API - v1 and v2
+ - There are a number of bioinformatics libraries (cromwell, Nextflow....) that can work WITH Pipelines API

 ### How to learn more
  - End-to-end pipeline patterns and documentation, see the Google Genomics Cookbook -- http://googlegenomics.readthedocs.io/en/latest/